-If you own stocks, you have ownership in a publicly traded company.
-When you buy a stock, also known as a share or equity, you are really buying a small piece of the company in which you are investing.
-With publicly traded companies, the gross value of a company's stock is divided into shares, and each share represents a portion of the company's assets.
+stocks are shares of ownership in a publicly traded company.
+When you buy a stock, also called a share or equity, you are purchasing a small piece of that business.
+Each share represents part of the company’s assets and overall value.

 When a company issues new stock, as it can do frequently, it uses the money it earns to fund its operations, capitalize new projects or dish out dividends to shareholders.
 Shareholders, like retail investors, can also profit from the growth of a stock's value over time or receive payment in the form of dividends.

-Stocks are traded on exchanges where buyers and sellers congregate to trade shares.
-The value of a share is determined in large part by supply and demand in the market, with investors constantly negotiating prices based on such factors as the company's financial performance, industry trends and economic news.
+Stocks are traded on global stock exchanges where buyers and sellers congregate to trade shares.
+A share’s value is largely determined by supply and demand, with prices shaped by the company's financial performance, industry trends and economic news.
 There are several prominent stock indices in the world, some of which include:

 These indices are closely followed and heavily traded by retail investors.
 They are often used as benchmarks to verify the performance of different markets or investment portfolios.

-It is not mandatory to use a broker.
-You can handle your purchases on your own.
-In that case, there is no need to hire a conventional stockbroker.
-This type of investing is called direct-access trading.
-However, most traders find it worth the time and effort to use a broker as it is also just more practical.
-This is because brokers are experts in the field who can offer guidance and advice and can shorten the learning curve of trading stocks.
+However, most traders find it worth the time and effort to use a broker, as it is also just more practical.
+This is because brokers are experts in the field who can offer guidance and advice, and can shorten the learning curve of trading stocks.
 The truth is that trading stocks on your own can be tricky, especially if you are a newbie.
 This technical and complex field often calls for a broker.

 As far as regulation goes, all brokers must be regulated by a major oversight body.
 Some common regulators include the Financial Conduct Authority (FCA) in the UK, while in Cyprus, brokers are regulated by the Cyprus Securities and Exchange Commission (CySEC).
 Australia has the Australian Securities and Investments Commission (ASIC) and US brokers are under the control of the Securities and Exchange Commission (SEC).

 Regulators perform many functions.
 However, the most important ones relate to making sure that brokers in their jurisdiction are registered and abide by a set of operating rules and norms.
 Some regulators also have disciplinary powers over regulated entities and persons associated with them.
 These regulators often require periodic reporting of information by companies with publicly traded securities.
-The oversight provided by regulators means it is always the best advice to choose a broker that is regulated by a top-tier watchdog.
+Because of this oversight, it is best to choose a broker regulated by a top-tier watchdog.

 Market volatility: Share prices often shift rapidly in light of breaking news or market developments.
 If traders do not watch their positions closely, they can suffer significant losses.
 Alternatively, they could also benefit from serious gains.